Is a Pre-Law undergraduate major necessary?

 Do I have to take the LSAT to apply?

 Yes.
-All applicants (including Robert Scholars) must take the Law School Admission Test (LSAT) which is offered four times per year (June, September/October, December and February).
-Ideally, we recommend that you take the June or September/October test so that you may apply early.
+All applicants (including Robert Scholars) must take the Law School Admission Test (LSAT) which is offered four times per year (June, October, December and February).
+Ideally, we recommend that you take the June or October test the year before you wish to start law school, so that you have a score early enough to apply early in our rolling admissions cycle.
 Advance preparation for the LSAT is highly recommended.
 For more information and to register for the LSAT see their website at www.LSAC.org.

 What is the median LSAT and GPA?